-These rules are referenced in the County Code Section 8.15 and adopted as a set of operating procedures for all Boards or Commissions, unless otherwise provided by law.
+These rules are referenced in the County Code Section 8.15 and adopted as a set of operating procedures for all B&Cs, unless otherwise provided by law.
 The rules are made to facilitate the orderly transaction of public business and discussions.
-Quasi-judicial hearings conducted by boards or commissions shall be governed by separate rules.
+Quasi-judicial hearings conducted by B&Cs shall be governed by separate rules.
 Where there is a conflict between these rules and the quasi-judicial hearing rules, the quasi-judicial rules shall prevail.

-These rules shall remain in effect until rescinded or superseded by action of the Council or by an action of the board or commission that is officially approved by Council.
+These rules shall remain in effect until rescinded or superseded by action of the Council or by an action of the B&C that is officially approved by Council.